parthkrana/Hotel-Database-Analysis-SQL/README.md

 * Aggregate functions
 * Sorting techniques

-2. Learned how to use the relational algebra concepts intrinsic in SQL for processing multiple tables using joins and/or sub-queries.
+2. Utilized the relational algebra concepts intrinsic in SQL for processing multiple tables using joins and or sub-queries.

 3. Analyzed the requests to identify the tables, attributes, selection, and join criteria.